 Why it’s good to cord-cut in current relationships

 It can also be really helpful to current relationships to do regular “maintenance” by clearing negative cords even from people we wish to remain close to.
 This is something that I’ve noticed fewer healers talk about.
-I first learned to do this from a relationship/life coach named Kathryn Alice, whose work I’ve followed for some time.
+I first learned to do this from a life coach named Kathryn Alice.
 Kathryn recommends that her clients do “release” meditations - which are just a variation of cord-cutting - to release their old lovers when they are trying to attract a new partner.
 But she also tells of how she does regular “releases” of her own husband, to whom she’s been happily married for over a decade.

 Even the best relationships have less-than-awesome dynamics sometimes.
 Maybe it’s a fight that’s been resolved but is still hanging in the air.
 Maybe it’s insecurities and codependencies that interfere with real intimacy.
 By scanning your energy field for these types of cords and removing them gently, it can help in multiple ways.

 First, by scanning to see where and how you’re corded, it helps bring awareness to how you may be feeling or acting in your relationship unconsciously.
 Second, it clears space for finding new ways to resolve issues - like getting to the root of old fears or finding a solution to that recurring fight.
 Finally, it helps to remove energies that may not belong to you that may be causing you to be confused about your own fears or needs versus those of the person you’re in relationship with.
 This is especially important for people who are very empathic and struggle to separate their own feelings from those of others.

 Why your ex calls you after a cord-cutting